Datahenge/btu_scheduler_daemon/WHY.md

 ##### Challenges:

-1. To make the BTU App independent and friendly, it must run on an **unmodified** Frappe Framework.
+1. To make the BTU App independent and user-friendly, it should run on an **unmodified**, out-of-the-box Frappe Framework.
+Not one of my forks.
 2. Editing the Frappe Framework to do things on boot?
 Easier said than done.
 The web server can have *multiple* Gunicorn Workers.
 But the RQ only needs a *one-time* initialization.
-   1. What about `hooks.py`?
-Writing *anything* in that file is problematic.
-A `hooks.py` might be processed *hundreds* of times an hour by the Frappe framework.
-It's a very messy feature.
+3. What about `hooks.py`?
+Well, writing *anything* that file is problematic.
+Each `hooks.py` might be processed *hundreds* of times an hour by the Frappe framework.
+It's very unpredictable.
+And we only want the Task Schedules synchronized *once*.
-3. I want my BTU Tasks to execute on-schedule, *regardless* of whether the ERPNext Web Server is running.
+4. I'd like to be confident that Tasks are running on-schedule, *regardless* of whether the ERPNext Web Servers are running.

 #### 2. Modify RQ-Scheduler.
 What if I forked the Python RQ Scheduler, and created an alternate version?